 - UNTRACKED - A packet that was set to bypass connection tracking in the Firewall RAW table;

 Let's look at the basic firewall setup to protect the router.
-By default RouterOS firewall accepts everything, blocking is achieved by adding filter rule to drop everything at the end of all rules.
-For out router we want to allow only ICMP, ssh and winbox and drop the rest:
+By default RouterOS firewall accepts everything, blocking is achieved by adding a filter rule to drop everything at the end of all rules.
+For out router we want to allow only ICMP, ssh, and Winbox and drop the rest:

-RouterOS also allows to filter packets before connection tracking and selectively send only specific traffic to connection tracking.
-This allows us to significantly reduce the load on CPU and mitigate DOS/DDoS attacks.
+RouterOS also allows filtering packets before connection tracking and selectively send only specific traffic to connection tracking.
+This allows us to significantly reduce the load on the CPU and mitigate DOS/DDoS attacks.
 Configuration of such rules is done in the RAW filtering table.

 Connection tracking allows the kernel to keep track of all logical network connections or sessions, and thereby relate all of the packets which may make up that connection.
 NAT relies on this information to translate all related packets in the same way.
 Because of connection tracking, you can use stateful firewall functionality even with stateless protocols such as UDP.

 There are two different methods when the packet is considered new.
-The first one is in case of stateless connections (like UDP) when there is no connection entry in the connection table.
-The other one is in the case of stateful protocol (TCP).
-In this case new packet that starts a new connection is always TCP packet with SYN flag.
+The first one is in the case of stateless connections (like UDP) when there is no connection entry in the connection table.
+The other one is in the case of a stateful protocol (TCP).
+In this case, a new packet that starts a new connection is always a TCP packet with an SYN flag.

-If a packet is not new it can belong to either established or related connection or not to belong to any connection making it invalid.
-Packet with established state, as most of you already guessed, belongs to an existing connection from the connection tracking table.
-A related state is very similar, except that packet belongs to connection which is related to one of existing connections, for example, ICMP error packets or FTP data connection packets.
+If a packet is not new it can belong to either an established or related connection or not belong to any connection making it invalid.
+A packet with an established state, as most of you already guessed, belongs to an existing connection from the connection tracking table.
+A related state is very similar, except that packet belongs to a connection that is related to one of the existing connections, for example, ICMP error packets or FTP data connection packets.

 Any other packet is considered invalid and in most cases should be dropped.

-Based on this information we can set a basic set of filter rules to speed up packet filtering and reduce the load on CPU by accepting established/related packets, dropping invalid packets and working on more detailed filtering only for new packets.
+Based on this information we can set a basic set of filter rules to speed up packet filtering and reduce the load on the CPU by accepting established/related packets, dropping invalid packets, and working on more detailed filtering only for new packets.